Lake Ridge, Virginia

 Takes care of troop literature.

-- Works with the Committee Merit Badge and Training Coordinator to ensure library supports Troop programs.
+Works with the Committee Merit Badge and Training Coordinator to ensure the library supports Troop programs.

 Keeps a historical record or scrapbook of troop activities.